andhernand/critterstacking/README.md

 ### Start PostgreSQL and RabbitMQ

-Make sure Docker Desktop is running, then execute the following command to start the [PostgreSQL](https://www.postgresql.org/) and [RabbitMQ](https://www.rabbitmq.com/) containers:
+Make sure Docker Desktop is running, then execute the following command to start the [PostgreSQL](https://www.postgresql.org/) container:

 ```bash
 docker-compose up -d